 State agencies, local governments, public colleges/universities/technical colleges, K-12 public schools, and nonprofit organizations in South Carolina.

-Visit the website and click “Learn More” below for additional information, application, and contacts.
+Click “Learn More” for additional information, application, and contacts.

 Individuals: up to $7,500 on new EVs, $4,000 on used EVs, $1,000 on a charger.